Code-Institute-Submissions/Line-Planner/README.md

 | Error| th start tag in table body.| None, risk of affecting scripts targeting these elements as children.|
 | Warning| The type attribute is unnecessary for JavaScript resources.| None, only advisory. |

+### W3C CSS Validator
+No errors were detected in style.css or mapboxOveride.css.

 ## Deployment

 ### Current Version